Current Sports Betting Status: Legal And Operational

 Arkansas legalized sports betting after voters supported Issue 4 in a state referendum.
 The result gives four casinos within the state the green light to offer sports wagering.
 Arkansas is the second state in its region to legalize sports betting and the seventh state outside of Nevada to pass a sports betting law.

-The first legal sports betting in Arkansas should to launch in mid-2019.
+The first legal sports betting in Arkansas launched in July of 2019.
 The amendment automatically granted sports betting licenses to the existing Oaklawn Jockey Club and the Southland Racing Corporation.
-Under the amendment, both Southland and Oaklawn have approval for sports betting at their current facilities or adjacent to them, although it is not available just yet.
+Under the amendment, both Southland and Oaklawn have approval for sports betting at their current facilities or adjacent to them.
+As of now, only Oaklawn has taken advantage of this new freedom and offers sports betting in their Hot Springs, Arkansas location.
 The amendment also allows for the award of two additional gambling licenses.
 These will require an application fee and have yet to be determined.
 The application fee must be less than $250,000 and the location of the two sports betting licensed casinos is limited to:

 - “Pope County within two miles of Russellville,”